 See accreditation information for Mayo Clinic College of Medicine and Science.

-Radiography Program (Minnesota) effectiveness data is provided in accordance with the Joint Review Committee on Education in Radiologic Technology (JRCERT) Accreditation Standards.
+Radiography Program (Minnesota) effectiveness data are provided in accordance with the Joint Review Committee on Education in Radiologic Technology (JRCERT) Accreditation Standards.
 Program effectiveness data includes program completion rate, American Registry of Radiologic Technologists (ARRT) Radiography credentialing exam pass rate and job placement rate.
 This information is reported annually and may also be found on the JRCERT website.

 The following is a general overview: